Skip to main content

 What's 'rent burdened'?

-The US Department of Housing defines 'rent burdened' as spending over 30% of income on housing, and 'severely rent burdened' as over 50%.
+HUD (the US Department of Housing and Urban Development) officially calls it 'cost-burdened': spending over 30% of income on housing, and 'severely cost-burdened' as over 50%.
 In UK terms, spending over 30% is stretched, over 40% is strained, and over 50% leaves very little for everything else.

 How do I reduce rent costs?